Raleigh Family Attorney notes that Divorce or Separation Doesn't Have to be Uncivil

 “Adam and I are not perfect co-parents, but we made a deal when we got divorced, to put our son first and to value the richness that we each bring to his life, for different reasons,” Victoria Baldwin writes.
 “So yes, we still have a family portrait taken, and I still pay good money to have the images printed, framed, and placed in our son’s bedroom; he may not grow up with parents who live in the same house… but he will grow up to see respect, kindness, empathy, compassion, perseverance, flexibility, and even sacrifice being modeled by both of his parents and he will know it is possible to fall out of love but never fall apart.”

 Children benefit when their parents appear to remain emotionally stable.
 Adults who are focused on their children’s welfare are usually on the same page regarding basic parenting, providing unconditional love, being emotionally available, and exercising fair discipline.

 This really matters to a child’s well-being.
 To be sure, the perfect co-parenting situation simply does not exist, but there are ways to ensure your child does not get caught up in an acrimonious relationship.
 Parents can often be influenced by their own selfish emotions, but spiteful tit for tat actions don’t do your child any favors.

 Making joint custody work

-If you want to make co-parenting work with your ex, here are some strategies suggest by an experienced Raleigh family law attorney.
+If you want to make co-parenting work with your ex, here are some strategies suggested by an experienced Raleigh family law attorney.

 Working with a family law attorney

-The family law attorneys with Kurtz & Blum not only handle divorce, but child custody agreements as well.
+The family law attorneys with Kurtz & Blum, PLLC not only handle divorce but child custody agreements as well.
 Our lawyers will work with you and even the most difficult ex-spouse to ensure your child grows up in the best living environment possible.